helium/HIP/XXXX-energy-subnetwork.md

 ### Why the DePIN Approach Makes Sense for Energy

 The energy sector is undergoing a rapid transformation towards decentralization, driven by the proliferation of small-scale renewable energy resources.
 There needs to be an effective way of coordinating the vast number of small energy resources.
-By leveraging the community with already open hardware platforms, and coordinating current and unforeseen products, we can build a more cost effective, permissionless, and transparent energy system than options available today.
+By leveraging the community with already open hardware platforms, and coordinating current and unforeseen products, we can build a more cost-effective, permissionless, and transparent energy system than options available today.

 The decentralization of the energy sector is a disruptive movement and we need technology that empowers people to be the stakeholders and builders of this movement, not just bystanders.